-M.A. in Counseling Psychology
+M.A.
+Counseling Psychology

-• Program Duration: The M.A. in Counseling Psychology program requires nine quarters of coursework over a minimum of 2 years and 3 months of study.
+• Program Duration: The M.A.
+Counseling Psychology program requires nine quarters of coursework over a minimum of 2 years and 3 months of study.

 • Residential Blended Program: This is a blended program requiring students to take approximately two courses “live and in-class” and one course “on-line” each quarter.
-This format allows students to take three classes per quarter, but to only attend course sessions two evenings a week, or beginning in Fall 2014, the option for Friday evenings and all day Saturdays will also be offered at the Palo Alto campus.
+This format allows students to take three classes per quarter, but to only attend course sessions two evenings a week, or beginning in Fall 2014, the option for all day Saturdays will also be offered at the Palo Alto campus.

 • Work and School Scheduling: During the first year most students can maintain full-time employment during the day, and study in the evenings and on weekends.
 During the second year students should be aware that evening and weekend practicum placements are extremely hard to find.
-Most students will need to adjust their schedules in order to spend two days during the normal work week to complete their practicum experience.
+Most students will need to adjust their schedules in order to spend two days during the normal workweek to complete their practicum experience.

 • Practicum: The practicum, a 9-12 month supervised clinical placement, comprises another major training component of the program.
 Students typically begin their practicum work after one full year in the program.
 Students are required to have 225 client contact hours for those in the MFT track, and 280 client contact hours for those in the PCC track at practicum sites.

-• Cohort Model: The M.A. in Counseling Psychology program uses a cohort system (for those who enroll in September or January) in which all entering students are grouped together and given the same schedule of courses for the entire program.
+• Cohort Model: The M.A.
+Counseling Psychology program uses a cohort system (for those who enroll in September or January) in which all entering students are grouped together and given the same schedule of courses for the entire program.
 The advantage of this system is the support and openness it creates.
 The cohort becomes a valuable resource for several reasons.
 Students study together.
 They encourage and assist one another when needed.
 They also become comfortable with one another to the point of being able to discuss tough issues and share personal accounts.
 Since a higher level of openness is attainable, a higher level of learning can also be reached.
-Some courses are done in a campus setting and other courses are online.
+Some courses are conducted in a campus setting and other courses are implemented online.
 All skill based clinical work is done in an appropriate clinical or classroom setting.